Okay-Bet/plugin-polymarket/README.md

 The plugin uses a pre-configured Polymarket API endpoint.
 No additional setup is required by the user to access the `readMarkets` functionality.

+## Getting Started

+To get started with the Polymarket plugin, you'll need to install it and configure your environment.

 ## Installation

 ```bash